-I live outside Portland, Oregon in the US.
+Please tell us a bit about yourself.I live outside Portland, Oregon in the US.
 I moved here two and a half years ago from Seattle after taking an early retirement and now I have plenty of time to travel!
 This part of the US, the Pacific Northwest, is beautiful and I love living here.
 Seventy miles west of us is the Pacific Ocean and 70 miles east of us is Mount Hood.
 We now live in a planned community where I can walk to almost everything I need.
 I feel very fortunate.

+When did you first hear about the Camino?
+When/why did you decide to do it?Both my father and my brother recommended the movie “The Way” to me several years ago but I didn’t know anything about it and it was probably about a year later that I finally watched it.
+Like so many others, I became captivated with the idea of doing the Camino.
+A year or so later, “Walking the Camino: Six Ways to Santiago” was screened near me and after that I was fully obsessed with the idea of doing the Camino.
 After I retired my husband told me to stop talking about it and just go!
 I started out on my own from Saint Jean Pied de Port on September 20, 2017 and finished in Santiago de Compostela on November 4, 2017, the day after my 60th birthday.
 Even well into my journey I didn’t know why I was there – I just felt “called” to be there.
 Eventually I knew that my own soul had called me there.
 I loved everything about the journey and wished that I could have kept walking and walking.

-I was totally obsessed with preparing for my first Camino, although it would have been good to put as much energy into training as I put into gear testing!
+Did you prepare either physically or mentally?
+How?I was totally obsessed with preparing for my first Camino, although it would have been good to put as much energy into training as I put into gear testing!
 I spent hours and hours reading books and following Facebook groups.
 I thoroughly enjoyed the planning.
 The CAMIGAS Facebook group was especially helpful to me.
 The discussions there gave me the confidence to walk the Camino alone.

-Last September I was fortunate to walk the Camino Portugués with a friend from Porto to Santiago de Compostela.
+That was not your only Camino.
+Tell us about your other Camino.Last September I was fortunate to walk the Camino Portugués with a friend from Porto to Santiago de Compostela.
 We started on the Coastal Route and then cut over to Valença along the Minho River.
 There were certainly some stunning places along the Camino Francés but I found the Camino Portugués to be more consistently pretty and I loved that nearly all the churches in Portugal were open.
 The people, in Portugal especially, were very friendly and helpful and of course the Portuguese pastries are worth the trip!
 Fortunately my traveling companion agreed to learn some Portuguese because I found the language very difficult.
 I took over once we were in Spain.

-I still think of the Francés in 2017 as “My Camino” because, for me, walking 12 days on the Camino Portugués didn’t match the transformational experience of walking for 46 days on the Francés.
+How do both experiences compare?I still think of the Francés in 2017 as “My Camino” because, for me, walking 12 days on the Camino Portugués didn’t match the transformational experience of walking for 46 days on the Francés.
 I’m grateful for having had the time, health and resources to make that journey.
 On both the Camino Francés and the Camino Portugués I felt like I was surrounded by kindness and I have tried to bring that into my daily life at home.
 There is (generally) no reason not to be kind.
 And I now smile and say hello to everyone I pass on the sidewalk.
 Well, not on the busy city sidewalks!

-Before my first Camino I learned some basic Spanish vocabulary recommended for peregrinos, but I discovered as soon as I got to Spain that it was pretty inadequate.
+Did you learn any Spanish prior to the Camino?
+Do you think this had any impact on your Camino?Before my first Camino I learned some basic Spanish vocabulary recommended for peregrinos, but I discovered as soon as I got to Spain that it was pretty inadequate.
 I might have been able to read a little but I certainly didn’t understand what people were saying.
 It’s true that you don’t need to know Spanish to do a Camino but I wished I had been able to communicate better.
 I would have liked to have connected more with the Spanish people along the way.

-So before I went back last year I made more of an effort to learn more Spanish vocabulary.
+Any difference between your first and second Camino?So before I went back last year I made more of an effort to learn more Spanish vocabulary.
 Doing the Challenge with you taught me the pronunciation rules and that gave me a lot more confidence learning new words.
 I don’t know if I will have the opportunity to go back to Spain but I haven’t given up learning Spanish.
 In a couple of weeks I’ll be starting my second session of Spanish Through the Arts, a class offered at my community center where we practice Spanish through songs and dances and coloring and doing little plays.
 It’s great fun!